 Dismissal, Abatement, or Nonsuit

-If an action is started within the limitation period but abates or is dismissed without determining the merits, the time the action was pending does not count.
+If an action is started within the applicable limitation period but abates or is dismissed without determining the merits, the time the action was pending does not count.
 Also, another action may be brought within the remaining period.

 A Virginia Personal Injury Attorney Will Determine the Statute of Limitations for Your Case